 On reading the other papers in this volume it may appear that there is little in common between the day-to-day tasks which absorb a newly-ordained curate compared to an archbishop.
-Our Ordinal waxes lyrical about these tasks in strikingly distinctive ways: from the deacon's tireless 'compassion for the weak and lonely and those who are oppressed and powerless', to the priest's ministry 'to bless, baptize and preside at the Holy Eucharist' and 'to teach the faith that comes to us from the Apostles' and the bishop's vocation to remain 'mindful of the Good Shepherd, who laid down his life for his sheep' and so 'to love and pray for those committed to their charge, knowing their people and being known by them.'
-Despite these vocational differences, in each case the ordained minister is the vessel through which God's living water surges, enabling others to grow into that new life to which Christ calls them and for which the Spirit equips.
+Our Ordinal waxes lyrical about these tasks in strikingly distinctive ways: from the deacon's tireless 'compassion for the weak and lonely and those who are oppressed and powerless'89, to the priest's ministry 'to bless, baptize and preside at the Holy Eucharist' and 'to teach the faith that comes to us from the Apostles'90 and the bishop's vocation to remain 'mindful of the Good Shepherd, who laid down his life for his sheep' and so 'to love and pray for those committed to their charge, knowing their people and being known by them.'91 Despite these vocational differences, in each case the ordained minister is the vessel through which God's living water surges, enabling others to grow into that new life to which Christ calls them and for which the Spirit equips.

-So as the deacon brings the gospel alive to young people in a mission service, as the priest elevates the eucharistic host and as the bishop lays hands on confirmation candidates, it is the same living water, streaming from the crucified and risen Christ, which flows and which incorporates individual lives into body of Christ.
+So as the deacon brings the gospel alive to young people in a mission service, as the priest elevates the eucharistic host and as the bishop lays hands on confirmation candidates,

+89 The Church in Wales, Alternative Ordinal (Cardiff: Church in Wales Publications, 2004), 6 it is the same living water, streaming from the crucified and risen Christ, which flows and which incorporates individual lives into body of Christ.
 In distinct, complementary modes and contexts, those ordained to the threefold orders seek to irrigate their communities with the water of life that, connected to Christ the true vine, the sweet fruits of the Spirit may be appear and flourish (cf. John 15:1-17; Gal.
 5:22-23).
-In calling others to that holy, fulfilled life, in revealing glimpses of God's creation-sustaining goodness, in building up the Church in its loving outreach, in standing for justice and the integrity of the fragile natural order, ordained ministers, together with the whole Body of Christ, become a sign of the new creation and cooperate with the Spirit brooding over the chaos of this troubled world (Gen. 1:1-3) in order to draw it towards its good, God-given fulfilment:
+In calling others to that holy, fulfilled life, in revealing glimpses of God's creation-sustaining goodness, in building up the Church in its loving outreach, in standing for justice and the integrity of the fragile natural order, ordained ministers, together with the whole Body of Christ, become a sign of the new creation and co-